Need Gutters Repaired

 Patching a hole

 You have to patch any hole right away so it doesn’t grow larger.
 Buy a tube of gutter seal ($1.40) found at any local hardware store or contact us for a free quote.
-It’s significant that the seal is used.
+It’s important that the seal is used.
 If you don’t you could encourage electrolytic corrosion—a process that slowly etches away one metal in favor of the other.

 First, clean all debris from the gutter with a wide putty knife or plastic gutter scoop ($4).
 Wearing leather work gloves, scrub the area clean with a stiff-bristle wire brush.
 If there’s any rust around the hole, cut it out with aviation snips.
 Then run the seal down any open seams.